bethz/MLADs2019Fall-Interpretability/README.md

 ## 3. Start the first notebook

-From the jupyter root directory, go to:​
+From the jupyter root directory, go to:

-/MLADs2019Fall-Interpretability/MLADS-Local/​
+/MLADs2019Fall-Interpretability/MLADS-Local/

 Launch this file:
 > blackbox-simple-feature-transformations-explain-local.ipynb